gpatekar/my-study/documents/javascript/arrow-functions.md

 - Functions are defined using arrows item => item +1
-- If function has more than one argument than it must be enclosed in parenthesis() (item, item2) => item + item2
+- If the function has more than one argument than it must be enclosed in parenthesis() (item, item2) => item + item2
 - If no parameters than empty parenthesis
   () => item +1